tobert/pcstat/README.md

 ## Requirements

-Any Go 1.x or higher should work fine.
-No external libraries are required.
+Go 1.4 or higher and golang.org/x/sys/unix.

 From the mincore(2) man page: